EpicSkookumScript/EpicSkookumScript.github.io/docs/docs/ue4/setup-sk-proj.md

 ### Some assembly may be required

 It is possible that the analysis and generation of corresponding SkookumSript code could have some problems.
 There can be [duplicate names](#generated-rename) or other issues that may need to be resolved by hand.
-If this occurs and you have trouble getting your project to generate valid initial SkookumScript code or getting up and running, please seek help on the [SkookumScript Forum](https://skookum.chat/) where the SkookumScript team and other SkookumScript users can lend a hand.
+If this occurs and you have trouble getting your project to generate valid initial SkookumScript code or getting up and running, please seek help on the [SkookumScript Forum][forum] where the SkookumScript team and other SkookumScript users can lend a hand.
 </div>